PinaryDevelopment/blog/_posts/general/architecture/power-of-micro-projects/2023-01-27-micro-project-1.md

 permalink: /architecture/the-power-of-micro-projects/micro-projects/1/data-model-exploration-and-blob-storage
 title: "The Story Behind the Application - Micro-project 1"
 excerpt: 'Micro-project #1 in the series explores iterating on the utilization of Azure storage for the audio files and exploring some of the data modeling needed for the project.'
-categories: ['C#', 'micro-projects', 'architecture', 'patterns']
+categories: ['C#', 'micro-projects', 'architecture', 'patterns', 'Azure', 'Azure blob storage']
 ---

 <aside>Starting any software development task has the potential to be daunting.
 There are a million details to be worked out, from business logic to technical details, implementation details to validation that all of the above works in tandem as expected.
 The process of going from ideation to delivery can be daunting.
 I'm taking a number of posts to walk through the development process I used to create a product from scratch.
 Attempting to discuss each stage of the process and document the approach I took to iteration and delivery.</aside>